O2X app

 Implementing and testing scalable UX solutions

-I can’t imagine real design without solving practical business problems — and as we all know, the best business is the one that helps its users solve their pain points.
-To make sure our app truly supported trainers in every aspect of their work, we integrated unmoderated user testing.
+I can't imagine real design without solving practical business problems - and as we all know, the best business helps its users solve their pain points.
+To make sure our app truly supported trainers in every aspect of their work, we integrated unmoderated user testing to validate our design decisions.

-I prepaerd a big part of the prototypes themselves, pre-tested some designs, and practically used Maze for the user testing.
-By thway, while I wasn’t responsible for recruiting testers on this particular project, I had led user interview recruitment and tester hiring for a few others.
+I prepared a big part of the prototypes, pre-tested designs, and used Maze for user testing.
+While I wasn't responsible for recruiting testers on this project, I had led user interview recruitment and tester hiring for others.

-Also, together with my mentors, I took part in analyzing the testing results — and I was happy to see that, for instance, some of my fav designs resonated better with users than other options I´ve made.
+Together with my mentors, I analyzed testing results - and I was happy to see some of my favorite designs resonated better with users.

-As part of our research work, I also conducted a live workshop-survey with real trainers to get their direct feedback.
-I still remember joining that call and seeing twenty very serious-looking coaches on the screen — and there I was, asking them which shade of green they preferred!
+As part of our research, I conducted a live workshop-survey with real trainers to get direct feedback.
+I still remember joining that call and seeing twenty very serious-looking coaches on the screen - and there I was, asking them which shade of green they preferred!
 Saying I was nervous would be an understatement.

 But thanks to my mentors and the client-side stakeholder, within ten minutes we were chatting easily like old friends.
-I showed design options and prototypes, asked for their preferences, and discussed what still raised questions.
-Seeing the real-time feedback and brainstorming improvements with the team was incredibly rewarding.
+I showed design options and prototypes, asked for preferences, and discussed what raised questions.
+Seeing real-time feedback and brainstorming improvements with the team was incredibly rewarding.

 Preparing a perfect testing environment: